 - Quadruple Bogey: Four strokes over par (+4).
 For example, 7 strokes on the par-3 hole.

-What is “Net Par” and Why It Matters for Beginners?
+What Is “Net Par” and Why It Matters for Beginners?

 Why Does It Matter for Beginners?